jhaayush2004/MLOps-Project-Vehicle-Insurance-Data-Pipeline/README.md

 # MLOps Project - Vehicle Insurance Data Pipeline

 Welcome to the **Vehicle Insurance Data Pipeline** – an end-to-end MLOps project showcasing how real-world machine learning pipelines are designed, built, deployed, and automated using modern tools and platforms.
-This project is designed not only to demonstrate data and model handling but also to impress recruiters by implementing industry-standard CI/CD practices, scalable storage (MongoDB + AWS S3), and seamless deployment on AWS EC2 using Docker and GitHub Actions.
+This project is designed to demonstrate data and model handling by implementing industry-standard CI/CD practices, scalable storage (MongoDB + AWS S3), and seamless deployment on AWS EC2 using Docker and GitHub Actions.

 ---